AI for ADHD - We Tested The 5 Best ADHD AI Apps [2026 Updated]

 - I don’t have to remember everything.
 Saner reminds me what matters, even if I forgot I said it.

-- I love that it pulls info from everywhere - emails, notes, docs - and suggests what to follow up on.
+- It pulls info from everywhere - emails, notes, docs - and suggests what to follow up on.

 - The “dump first, organize later” approach works with how I think, not against it